Associate Degree in Nutrition: Program and Career Information

 - Online Availability: Online courses and programs are available.

 An Associate's degree in nutrition prepares students to use their knowledge of nutrition to promote healthier nutritional options for patients.
 At least a high school diploma or GED is required to get accepted into this program.
 Understanding medical terms and anatomy principles can help students succeed in these programs.
 Curricula include both science prerequisites and topical nutrition classes.
 Coursework covers the following areas:

 - Food science

 Continuing Education Information

 Graduates who want to become nutritionists usually must go on to earn a bachelor's degree.
-This is because certification or licensure is required in order to practice as a nutritionist, and the licensing process may only be open to those with a bachelor's degree or above in nutrition, due to the scarcity of associate-level programs.
+This is because certification or licensure is required in order to practice as a nutritionist, and the licensing process may only be open to those with a bachelor's degree or higher in nutrition, due to the scarcity of associate-level programs.
 Certification and licensure programs sometimes require candidates to complete a hands-on internship, as well as an exam.
 Requirements vary by state.

 Employment Outlook and Salary Information